xumzheng/microsoft-graph-docs/api-reference/v1.0/includes/snippets/csharp/schedule-share-csharp-snippets.md

 //THIS SNIPPET IS A PREVIEW FOR THE KIOTA BASED SDK.
 NON-PRODUCTION USE ONLY var graphClient = new GraphServiceClient(requestAdapter);

-var requestBody = new SharePostRequestBody
+var requestBody = new Microsoft.Graph.Teams.Item.Schedule.Share.SharePostRequestBody
 {
 	NotifyTeam = true,
 	StartDateTime = DateTimeOffset.Parse("2018-10-08T00:00:00.000Z"),